 This section simply summarizes the types of scripts or commands you can use with a web agent in Policy Agent 2.2.
-Refer to the relevant sections of this guide for specific information about the tasks performed with scripts or commands.
-Scripts or commands are used in performing the following tasks:
+Refer to the relevant sections of this guide for specific information about the tasks performed with commands or scripts.
+Commands or scripts are used in performing the following tasks:

-- Installing the initial web agent - Installation script for Solaris systems: setup - Installation command for Windows systems: setup.exe - Installation script for Linux systems: setup - Configuring the web agent for multiple web server instances - Configuration script for Solaris systems: config - Configuration command for Windows systems: Not Applicable - Configuration script for Linux systems: config es6 linux - Resetting the Shared Secret - Encryption script for Solaris systems: crypt_util - Encryption command for Windows systems: cryptit - Encryption script for Linux systems: crypt_util - Unconfiguring the web agent for multiple web server instances - Unconfiguration script for Solaris systems: unconfig - Unconfiguration command for Windows systems: Not Applicable - Unconfiguration script for Linux systems: unconfig es6 linux

-- Uninstalling the initial web agent - Uninstallation script for Solaris systems: uninstall agent - Uninstallation command for Windows systems: java uninstall_Sun_Java_tm_System_Access_Manager_Policy_Agent - Uninstallation script for Linux systems: uninstall linux agent es6
+- Installing the initial web agent - Installation script for Solaris systems: setup - Installation command for Windows systems: setup.exe - Installation script for Linux systems: setup - Configuring the web agent for multiple web server instances - Configuration script for Solaris systems: config - Configuration command for Windows systems: Not Applicable - Configuration script for Linux systems: config linux - Resetting the Shared Secret - Encryption script for Solaris systems: crypt util - Encryption command for Windows systems: cryptit - Encryption script for Linux systems: crypt util - Unconfiguring the web agent for multiple web server instances - Unconfiguration script for Solaris systems: unconfig - Unconfiguration command for Windows systems: Not Applicable - Unconfiguration script for Linux systems: unconfig linux - Uninstalling the initial web agent - Uninstallation script for Solaris systems: uninstall agent - Uninstallation command for Windows systems: java -cp . uninstall_Sun_Java_tm_System_Access_Manager_Policy_Agent - Uninstallation script for Linux systems: uninstall linux agent domino6

 After a web agent is installed, most interactions with the agent are performed by editing the web agent AMAgent.properties configuration file.
-However, a few tasks as mentioned in the preceding list are performed with scripts or commands.
+However, a few tasks as mentioned in the preceding list are performed with commands or scripts.